shashikantb/FinSarthi/README.md

 ### 4. Set Up Environment Variables

-The application uses Genkit to connect to Google's AI services, which requires an API key.
+The application uses Genkit to connect to Groq's AI services, which requires an API key.

 1. Create a new file named `.env` in the root of your project directory.
-2. Get your API key for the Gemini API from [Google AI Studio](https://aistudio.google.com/app/apikey).
+2. Get your API key from the [Groq Console](https://console.groq.com/keys).
 3. Add the following line to your `.env` file, replacing `YOUR_API_KEY` with your actual key:

 ```
-GEMINI_API_KEY=YOUR_API_KEY
+GROQ_API_KEY=YOUR_API_KEY
 ```

 ### 5. Run the Development Servers